YINI-lang/YINI-spec/YINI-Specification.md

   - **Usage:** Proposed as a preprocessor-style directive.

 These features, while not implemented in this version, are reserved and must not be repurposed by user-defined syntax.

+#### 10.1.3.
+Date-time Type

+Currently, the YINI types in the specification map 1-to-1 to native JSON types.
+With that said YINI does not currently support native date, time, or date-time types.
+All date and time values **must currently** be represented as strings.

+Support for standardized date-time literals may be considered in a future version, once the core specification is stable.

 ## 11. Validation Rules
 YINI enforces a set of validation rules to ensure the structure and content of files are consistent, unambiguous, and semantically correct.
 These rules fall into two main categories: **reserved syntax protections** and **well-formedness**.
 Validation ensures compatibility across implementations and minimizes user errors.